eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 Workspace logs are stored in an PV bound to `che-claim-workspace` PVC.
 Workspace logs include logs from workspace agent, [boostrapper][boostrapper] and other agents if applicable.

 ## JGroups Configuration
-Currently, JGroups configuration XML is located in `WEB_INF/classes/jgroups/che-tcp.xml` file of api war.
+Currently, JGroups configuration XML is located in `/WEB_INF/classes/jgroups/che-tcp.xml` file of api war.
-To add possibility to make some tweaks, it is planned to find wat to externalize it.
+To add possibility to make some tweaks, it is planned to find way to externalize it.

 ## Che Master Termination and Suspend

 Some update strategies (like rolling update) may require master to be put in the state when no more workspaces are starting or stopping, and no new startups allowed.
 This mode is introduced for the hot-update feature and called suspend.
 Unlike the termination, suspend does not imply stop any of the running workspaces.
 Please note that suspend is possible only for the infrastructures that support workspaces recovery.
-For those are didn't support, automatic fallback to the full termination will be performed.
+For those are didn't, automatic fallback to the full termination will be performed.
-Respectively, `/api/system/stop`  API contract changed slightly - now it tries to do the suspend by default.
+Therefore, `/api/system/stop`  API contract changed slightly - now it tries to do the suspend by default.
 Full termination with workspaces stop can be requested with `shutdown=true` parameter.

 ## Che Workspace Termination Grace Period